 - Signature and Thumb impression Size – 5 KB to 30 KB

 - Certificate Proof Size – 50 KB to 300 KB

-Step 4: Next, the applicants have to pay the exam fee through net banking, debit card, credit card or through bank challan of SBI.
+Step 4: Next, the applicants have to pay the exam fee through net banking, e-wallets such as PAYTM, UPI, debit card, credit card or through bank challan of SBI.

 Step 5: Verify all your details carefully and submit the application form.
 The candidates are advised to keep the printout of the confirmation page and the fee receipts for future references.

 |General Category Candidates||2600 Rs|

 |Foreign Nationals||SAARC country Candidates||160 USD|

 While filling the application students have to also have to choose 5 exam centres from an IIT zone.
 JEE Advanced exam centres are present in 161 cities.
 Once the centres are fixed, it cannot be changed.
 The details about the centres will be given on the candidate’s admit card.

 The application form for JEE Advanced AAT 2020 will be released online by the exam authorities in the month of June once the JEE Advanced results are announced.
 The registration is opened for a brief moment, so the candidates should check the notifications constantly and fill up the application form within the specified time.
 The main criteria here is that only students who qualify JEE Advanced 2020 are eligible for the exam.